HOME l ORGANIZATION l NEWS l INFO l TOPICS l RESOURCES l LINKS l INDEX

 National Education Association

 Just the Facts: Primer for Principals, Educators and School Personnel (PDF Document)

 ALGBTIC Mission Statement

-The mission of the Association for Gay, Lesbian, and Bisexual Issues in Counseling is to educate mental health service providers about issues confronting gay, lesbian, bisexual and transgender (GLBT) individuals.
+The mission of the Association for Gay, Lesbian, and Bisexual Issues in Counseling is to educate mental health service providers about issues confronting lesbian, gay, bisexual and transgender (LGBT) individuals.

 APA Official Position Statement

 American Psychiatric Association removed homosexuality from the official

 manual that lists mental and emotional disorders.
 Two years later, the